shreyassridar94/sridar-portfolio/Final Project/final_project_ssridar.md

 ## Method and Medium
 I am planning to make the data visualizations using Tableau.
 To present the story in a webpage format, I am going to use [Shorthand](https://shorthand.com/)

+Desired outcome of this story:
+I want the reader to see the story that waste recycling in the US will fail unless we change our recycling practices and behavior as well as fix local waste management systems.
+I want them to understand that what they are doing wrong so that they can change their habits and find ways to save the environment.
+After reading this story, I want them to share this information with others and contact their local representatives to act on the problem.